wrattler/wrattler-design/data-store/data-store.md

     Well-defined theory, in which the notion of “tabular data” corresponds reasonably well with that of “relation.”
 Essentially all modern databases (up until the recent interest in so-called “NoSQL” models) are based around the relational model.
-Implementations tend not to be completely faithful to the theorym however.
-(For example, there are two relations having no columns but these are usually not supported by RDMSs);
+In practice, implementations (Relational Database Management Systems, or RDMSs) tend not to be completely faithful to the theory.
+For example, there are two relations having no columns but these are usually not supported.

     Many concepts in “data wrangling” come from database practice: filters, selections, and joins, for example.